-This rare, larger than usual example, retains its original lion mask gilt brass mounts and it has survived with its original fretted angles.
-When not in use these wine waiters or wine wagons would have been kept under the dining room sideboard most likely fitted with a lined cellarette drawer.
+This rare, larger than usual Georgian example, retains its original lion mask gilt-brass mounts, and has survived with its original fretted angles.

-Excellent colour and patination, in original state, and rare to find in this condition in view of the considerable use it would have been put to in the last 250 years.
+Rare to find in this excellent condition in view of the considerable use to which it would have put been during the last 250 years.

-These scarce open topped antique Chippendale mahogany wine waiters or wine wagons serve as bottle carriers raised on legs with brass castors.
+These scarce open-topped antique Chippendale period wine waiters serve as bottle carriers raised on legs, with brass castors.
 They were designed to allow bottles to be circulated around a dining room for guests to help themselves.
-They had divisions, and separated from their stands.
-They also had a central arched shaped carrying handle.
+They had divisions, separated from their stands, and also had a central arched shaped carrying handle.

 When not-in-use these wine waiters, or wine wagons, would have been kept under the dining room sideboard (most likely fitted with a lined cellaret/ cellarette drawer).

 ‘Wine waiters’ are often confused with ‘wine coolers’ or ‘wine cisterns’.
 The latter are bottle containers fitted with zinc or lead liners to hold ice or cooling water, which was drained by means of a brass or bronze tap.